Gauging the Gauge and Anomaly Resolution: Applications

-\paragraph{Anomalous gauge transformations.} Recall that a non-trivial monopole current $j_m\neq 0$ implies that $d^2A=dF =\ast j_m \neq 0$.
-This type of failure of the Bianchi identity implies that the $U(1)$ connection $A$ acquires a non-trivial holonomy about some closed (timelike) 1-cycle $l\subset X$, called the {\it monopole worldline}.
+Recall that a non-trivial monopole current $j_m\neq 0$ implies that $d^2A=dF =\ast j_m \neq 0$.
+This type of failure of the Bianchi identity implies that the $U(1)$ connection $A$ acquires a non-trivial holonomy about some closed (timelike) 1-cycle $l\subset X$, called the {\it {monopole worldline}}.

-To treat this problem, we "fatten" (ie. take a small tubular neighborhood around) $l$ and excise it away from $X \rightsquigarrow X'$ \cite{book-wen}.
-This yields new 4-manifold $X'$, which has a boundary $\partial X' \cong S^2\times l$; see Fig. \ref{fig:monopole} ({\bf Left}).
-The $U(1)$-connection $A$ is now regular on $X'$, but its gauge transformation comes with an anomalous component \cite{Halperin:1978,Kogan:1995}
+To treat this problem, we ``fatten'' (i.e., take a small tubular neighborhood around) $l$ and excise it away from $X \rightsquigarrow X'$ \cite{book-wen}.
+This yields new 4-manifold $X'$, which has a boundary $\partial X' \cong S^2\times l$; see Figure \ref{fig:monopole} {(Left).} The $U(1)$-connection $A$ is now regular on $X'$, but its gauge transformation comes with an ``anomalous'' component \cite{Halperin:1978,Kogan:1995}